Taylor Gets Booed By Fans While Leaving Her Best Friend’s Wedding

 On Saturday, Taylor Swift was one of the bridesmaids at her friend Abigail Anderson’s wedding.
 The ceremony was held in Swift’s hometown of Massachusetts at Martha’s Vineyard.
-While exiting the wedding, a ton of fans were anxious to see the 23-year old singer but it appears Taylor did not feel the same way about the crowd.
+While exiting the wedding, a ton of fans were anxious to see the 23-year-old singer, but it appears Taylor did not feel the same way about the crowd.
 After all, it was supposed to be her best friend’s day.

 According to TMZ, many fans waited in the rain to get their glimpse at Taylor but her security went the extra mile to hide her from everyone until she was able to enter her vehicle and exit.
 Her guards used a long black sheet to assure the star would not be seen by anyone.
 The fans were reportedly upset and after greeting her with cheers, they booed her immediately once they realized Swift did not want to be seen.